DeepakVadgama/deepakvadgama.github.io/_posts/poems/2014-12-14-my-underflow.md

 oh that alkesh, hetal and sandhya-ben

-The joke was stretched the odds were few..
+The joke was stretched, the odds were few..
 We could be a good team I hoped, I wished, I just knew

 With time running out, I floundered, I hassled..
-So much to say, tons to know, albeit our meets castled
+So much to say, tons to know, albeit, our meets castled

 You turned me down though the goodbye was playful..
-I think you were being considerate, for that i'm grateful
+I think you were being considerate, for that I'm grateful

 Blink-of-an-eye came the end to all of this..
-am I forced to think of it as just two days of bliss
+am I forced to think of it as just two days of bliss?

 Forgetting the moments will be amiss..